tangalbert919/iDroidDS/README.md

 ### To-do list

-* Increase performance overall.
-* Improve the OpenGL ES 2.0 Renderer.
-* Get the OpenGL ES 3.0 Renderer to start operating.
+* Make the OpenGL ES 2.0 Renderer to render textures correctly.
-* Update libraries to the latest version (if applicable).
+* Start using Qualcomm's Ne10 library instead of math-neon from the Google Code Archive.

 ### Known issues

-* The rasterizer can fail during emulation, particularly when used with a filter on Pokemon games.
-Without a filter, some textures do not render.
+* The app crashes when loading a ROM.
+Just try loading it again and it will work.
 * The OpenGL ES 2.0 Renderer does not support FBOs, resulting in incorrect rendering of some textures.
 * The OpenGL ES 3.0 Renderer does not enable on supported devices for some reason.
 * No file is created when saving the game.
 This is a major issue.